interTwin-eu/itwinai/use-cases/3dgan/README.md

 ## Inference

-The following is preliminary and not 100% ML/scientifically sound.
+Disclaimer: the following is preliminary and not 100% ML/scientifically sound.

 1. As inference dataset we can reuse training/validation dataset, for instance the one downloaded from Google Drive folder: if the